Financial-Times/x-dash/docs/components/stories.md

 	'answer'
 ];

-// Mock http requests with fetch-mock exports.fetchMock = fetchMock => {
+// A function expecting a clean instance of fetch-mock exports.fetchMock = fetchMock => {
     fetchMock.mock('/api/data', { some: 'data' });
 }